slchavesr/slchavesr.github.io/students/index.md

   </ul>

   <h3>Do you need a recommendation letter for School/Research/Transfer/Job applications?</h3>
-  The quality of the letter will depend on three aspects: Your course performance, your interactions with me and how far in advance you request the letter.
-Consider the following guidelines.
+  <p> The quality of the letter will depend on three aspects: Your course performance, your interactions with me and how far in
+  advance you request the letter.
+Consider the following guidelines. </p>
   <ul>
   <li> Send me an email **at least six weeks in-advance** from your application deadline with the request.
 Include the course you took with me, the purpose of the letter and deadlines.  </li>
   <li> Attach a copy of your academic transcript (unofficial is okay), your resume,  personal statement or any other relevant documentation. </li>